Umami Pot

 Instructions

-• Remove the scales and bones from the salmon fillet.
+• Remove the scales and bones from salmon fillet.

-• Heat oil in a pan and sauté the salmon over medium heat until both sides are browned.
+• Heat oil in a pan and cook the salmon over medium heat until both sides are browned.

-• Remove the skin from the salmon and place it in a container.
-Cook the salmon until it is fully cooked, using a spatula to break it into pieces.
+• Remove the skin from the salmon and set it aside.
+Cook the salmon thoroughly, using a spatula to break it into pieces.

-• Transfer the broken salmon pieces to the container.
-Then, return the salmon skin to the pan and cook until it becomes crispy.
+• Transfer the salmon pieces to a container.
+Then, return the salmon skin to the pan and cook until crispy.

-• Remove the salmon skin from the pan, cut it into 0.4 inch (1cm) pieces, and add these pieces to the container.
+• Remove the salmon skin, cut it into ⅖-inch (1 cm) pieces, and add these pieces to the container.

-• Shape each portion of rice into a triangle, depending on the number of onigiri you want to make.
-Press each onigiri firmly onto the salmon pieces in the container to adhere them.
+• Shape each portion of rice into a triangle or your preferred shape, depending on the number of onigiri you want to make.
+Then, firmly press each onigiri onto the salmon pieces in the container to stick them together.

 Notes